cchandranath/sprint-roach-demo/README.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.example.sprint-roach-demo' is invalid and this project uses 'com.example.sprintroachdemo' instead.

 # Getting Started

 ### Reference Documentation